EmployeeEmpowerment/EmpEmp/README.md

 $ yarn install
 ```

-IMPORTANT: Replace the not-secret key in config/initializers/devise.rb with a key that is actually secret.
+*IMPORTANT* Replace the not-secret key in config/initializers/devise.rb with a key that is actually secret.
 If you use the key that is there your database will not be secure.
 To create a secret key to replace, copy and paste into the config.secret_key of devise.rb run:

 ```
 $ rake secret